Women's Flat Track Derby Association: WFTDA league divisions

 A league's division placement determined the game play minimums for their WFTDA charter team in the following year.
 A Division 1 team needed to play no less than four WFTDA Sanctioned games, with at least three of those games against other Division 1 opponents and the fourth against either a Division 1 or Division 2 opponent, before June 30 of the following year.
 A Division 2 team needed to play a minimum of three WFTDA Sanctioned bouts, two against Division 1 or 2 opponents and the third against an opponent in any division.
 A Division 3 team needed to play a minimum of two WFTDA Sanctioned games against any opponents in order to maintain rankings.
 Division placement did not affect which playoffs a team qualified for, only minimum game play requirements.
 If a Division 2 or 3 team moved up the rankings into the top 40 at the time of tournament seeding that team would be invited to Division 1 Playoffs.
 Similarly, a Division 1 team moving down the rankings would receive an invitation befitting the team's rank at the time of seeding.

 In 2017, the WFTDA adjusted the Division system and reduced the number of Playoff tournaments.
 The top 36 eligible teams qualified for one of three Division 1 Playoff tournaments, with 12 teams at each, and the top four at each event advanced to WFTDA Championships.
 The next 16 teams (ostensibly teams ranked 37 through 52, if all met eligibility requirements and accepted their invitation) competed at a single Division 2 Playoff, which included the Division 2 championship.
 In 2018 the Division 1 designation was effectively set aside, and play reduced to two tournaments and teams ranked fifth through 28th, with the top four advancing directly to Championships, and another 32 teams play for Continental Cups in North America and Europe, replacing the Division 2 structure.

 WFTDA Geographic League Divisions

 The earliest competition structure was geographical with Eastern and Western Regions delineated by the Mississippi River announced in July 2006.

 In November 2008, it was announced that for the 2009 season, WFTDA member leagues would be divided into four regions, rather than two: West, South Central, North Central, and East.
 Each region had a tournament scheduled, followed by a national championship.

+As of 2024, WFTDA has returned to operating under six geographic league divisions.
+The divisions are Europe (EUR), Latin America (LATAM), North America Northeast (NAE), North America South (NAS), North America West (NAW), and Oceania (OC).